Port Scanners are an important tool when you want to investigate any remote or local network for security considerations.

 Here’s our list of the Top Port Scanners for Scanning Open Ports/Services

 They come with a ton of features designed to reduce the time and effort needed in scanning every port within your network.

-- SolarWinds Open Port Scanner with Engineer’s Toolset – FREE TOOL This scanner will run through a given IP address range, identify addresses in use, and then scan all of the ports within a second given range to identify their statuses.
+- SolarWinds Open Port Scanner with Engineer’s Toolset – FREE TRIAL This scanner will run through a given IP address range, identify addresses in use, and then scan all of the ports within a second given range to identify their statuses.
 Installs on Windows and Windows Server.
 Start a 14-day free trial.

 - ManageEngine OpUtils – FREE TRIAL A package of tools that cover all issues related to communication addressing and that includes ports.
 This software includes a port scanner and will run on Windows Server and Linux.
 Get a 30-day free trial.

 - ManageEngine Vulnerability Manager Plus – FREE TRIAL A software solution offered by ManageEngine that helps companies identify and remedy vulnerabilities in their devices and networks.
 Start a 30-day free trial.

 - Advanced IP Scanner This free IP address discovery tool will also check for the availability of a limited number of resources on a computer, hence whether those ports are open.
 Installs on Windows.